NAlexPear/personal-page/blog/_posts/2015-03-15-mistakes-of-ambition.md

 To segue into the point: one of the most interesting facts about leadership under pressure comes from studies of shipwrecks, plane crashes, and other scenarios of stranded teams operating without full information.
+[Here's a great little article comparing two different shipwrecks on the same island, for roughly the same duration, at the same time, and two wildly different outcomes](http://wildernessinnovation.com/2012/01/12/leadership-is-essential-for-group-survival/).
 The rate of survival for these small teams depends less on the quality of decisions made then the ability of the leader to stand behind those decisions, present a clear vision of success, and get everyone on board with a solution.
-This applied even when the "solution" wasn't technically correct or the best option.
+This applied even when the "solution" wasn't technically correct or the best option, as long as the leadership was willing to [adapt quickly](http://alexpear.com/blog//2015/01/29/specialization-is-for-insects/) when failures (mistakes of ambition) happened.
 Interesting, huh?

 This is *not* to say that the decisions made were decisions made in a vacuum.
 Decisions to set sail vs stay put, or to ford the river vs head upstream,